Time-value-of-money and discounted cashflow concepts are the cornerstone of modern finance.

 Remember briefly how interest calculations work.
 The FV formula looks into the future and might ask, for instance: What is the future value (FV) in one year, of $100 we invest today (the PV), at an annual interest rate of 5%?

 FV1 = $100 ( 1 + 0.05)1 = $105

 When the FV is more than one period into the future, as most people know, interest compounding takes place.
-Interest earned in earlier periods begins to earn interest on itself, in addition to interest on the original PV.
-Compound interest growth is delivered by the exponent in the FV formula, showing the number of periods.
-What is the future value in five years of $100 invested today at an annual interest rate of 5%?
+Interest from earlier periods begins to "earn interest on itself," in addition to interest on the original PV.
+Compound interest growth results from the exponent in the FV formula, showing the number of periods.
+What is the future value in five years of $100 we invest today at an annual interest rate of 5%?